andrewdavey/magic/readme.txt

 You may need to adjust the Project path to correctly point to alltargets.targets.
 This import allows Genuilder to hook into MSBuild.

+--- Value Object Generator ---

+Do you want to create an immutable Value Object (in the DDD sense of the term)?
+Are you annoyed by all the C# code you have to write to do this properly?
+You need a constructor to take all the values that make up the value.
+You need the properties.
+You should overload Equals (and then also GetHashCode) to implement value-based comparison (instead of .NET's default object reference comparison).
+Finally providing operator overloads for == and != is a good idea too... ugh a silly amount of code right?!

+By using Magic you can simply write:

+partial class Money : IValueObject {
+    string currency;
+    decimal amount;
+}

+Magic will generate the rest of the class for you; constructor, Equals, GetHashCode, == and !=.
+All you have to do is make the class partial and add the IValueObject marker interface.

+Then you can continue using the class:

+var m = new Money("GBP", 100m); // Use the constructor
+Console.WriteLine(m.Currency); // Access the generated readonly property. var ok = (m == new Money("GBP", 100m)); // Use the equality operator.
+//etc

 --- Dependency Constructor Generator ---